ericwooley/react-in-style/README.md

-### This is in beta, and has not yet reached a stable realease
+~### This is in beta, and has not yet reached a stable realease~

+This is probably as stable as it will ever be.
+From now on it will follow semver.
+So you may depend on this version safely if you want.

 [![Build Status](https://travis-ci.org/ericwooley/react-in-style.svg)](https://travis-ci.org/ericwooley/react-in-style)
 [![Code Climate](https://codeclimate.com/github/ericwooley/react-in-style/badges/gpa.svg)](https://codeclimate.com/github/ericwooley/react-in-style)